Nagumuttu/Nagumuttu/README.md

 - 🌱 I’m currently been learning **Full Stack Development**

-- 👨‍💻 I’m currently working at ParvaM**
+- 👨‍💻 I’m Intern at ParvaM

 - 💻 All of my projects are available on [GitHub](https://github.com/Nithingowda16)